bzuraik/Predictions-on-California-s-House-Prices/README.md

-# extract X and Y
+# Extract X and Y